 El Museo del Barrio

-El Museo del Barrio is the only Latino museum in New York City to focus on Puerto Rican, Caribbean and Latin American art.
-El Museo del Barrio is home to numerous exhibits in their Permanent Collection, exhibitions, and cultural celebrations, and it encourages public engagement and outreach in the Latino community.
+El Museo del Barrio is the only art museum in New York City to focus on Puerto Rican, Caribbean and Latin American art.
+Founded in 1969, El Museo del Barrio is home to galleries, exhibitions, and cultural celebrations.
+The museum also encourages public engagement and outreach in the local Latinx community.

 Backstory and Context

-During the late 1960’s, a group of people found themselves concerned about the stark lack, and possibly exclusion, of Latino artists in museums.
-In order to remedy this, El Museo del Barrio was formed, though it did not initially have a permanent home.
-From 1969 to 1976, El Museum worked out of storefronts and classrooms with the support of the community it served.
-In the Fall of 1977, El Museo worked with the Boys Harbor youth services agency to get the Museo moved into a proper building.
+During the late 1960’s, a group of Latin Americans living in New York City found themselves concerned about the stark lack, and possibly exclusion, of Latin American artists in museums.
+In order to remedy this, El Museo del Barrio (or simply El Museo) was formed, though it did not initially have a permanent home.
+From 1969 to 1976, El Museo operated out of storefronts and classrooms with the support of the community it served.
+In the Fall of 1977, El Museo worked with the Boys Harbor youth services agency to get El Museo moved into a proper building.
 After some negotiation, Boys Harbor helped move El Museo del Barrio into the Heckscher Building, where the Museo is still housed today.
 During that same year, El Museo joined the Cultural Institutions Group, which included institutions such as the Metropolitan Museum of Art, which helped to get El Museo on its feet in regards to funding.